#09 – Tips & tricks for designing and structuring your TeachCenter course (Part 3)

 Why Bootstrap components in the TeachCenter?

-Similar to Part 2 (TC #08)6, Figure 1 shows a section in the TeachCenter filled with many elements.
+Figure 1 shows a section in the TeachCenter filled with many elements.
 The links in this example lead to preparation videos (in a flipped classroom setting) and lecture recordings.
 Additional materials are provided for all videos.
 Such a list might be difficult to keep track of.

-Figure 2 shows a revised version of the section in Figure 1, where the materials of each unit are each grouped in a separate subsection.
-Individual subsections can be expanded and collapsed as desired.
-Videos have been embedded in each subsection so that they can be viewed directly in the TeachCenter.
-In addition, students can access all supplementary materials through buttons.
-We also used Bootstrap to display the individual elements within a subsection.
-Below, you will find a basic HTML framework for this.
+Figure 2 shows a revised version of the section in Figure 1, where the materials of each unit are grouped in a separate collapsible.
+Individual collapsible parts can be expanded and collapsed as desired.
+Videos have been embedded in each collapsible part so that they can be viewed directly in the TeachCenter.

 Moodle section with a long, confusing list of activities

 Fig. 1: Example of a confusing TeachCenter section.
 The content is presented in a long list.
+Note: The current TeachCenter design is different from this screenshot, but it is still valid as an example.

 Moodle section with embedded videos, buttons and collapsibles

-The starting point of all our restructuring work is a label, as it already was in Part 2.
+The starting point of all our restructuring work is a text and media area, as it already was in Part 2.
 It is the only component that was used to achieve the desired result through Bootstrap.
-Bootstrap elements can be used in all places where the WYSIWYG editor is available (e.g. when creating labels, in forums or text pages.)
-Bootstrap elements, however, cannot be added directly via the text editor.
-Instead, you have to switch to the HTML view (</> button).
+Bootstrap elements can be used in all places where the text editor is available (e.g. when creating text and media areas, in forums or text pages.)
+To add Bootstrap elements, you have to switch to the Source Code view of the text editor.

 Tips for implementation in your own TeachCenter course